TS-7250-V3 Bookworm Getting Started

 From embeddedTS Manuals

-This image can be written to a USB drive, or to the eMMC.
-For development, a USB thumbdrive will be simplest.
-If a bootable USB drive is connected this will take priority over other boot media Plug in a USB drive and check the last output from "dmesg" to get the USB disk.
+We recommend using the Image Replicator tool for writing images to bootable median on the platform itself.
+However, a bootable drive can also be prepared from a Linux workstation, or on the platform itself; including using a USB drive for this purpose.
+If a bootable USB drive is inserted in to the device at power-on, this will take priority over other boot media.
+Plug in a USB drive and check the last output from "dmesg" to get the USB disk.
 For example, this may be /dev/sdc.

 # Erase all older partitions